Management styles and their characteristics

 7. Bureaucratic management style

 Leaders who adhere to the bureaucratic style of management focus on assigning specific duties to employees within a well-defined hierarchy.
-They’re less concerned with collaboration and more interested in following rules and procedures.
-Bureaucratic leaders assign each employee a set of responsibilities and independent tasks, and all work is streamlined from top to bottom.
-This style of leadership is useful in heavily regulated industries, but less effective in creative environments.
+They’re less concerned with collaboration and more interested in following rules, policies and procedures.
+Bureaucratic leaders assign each employee a set of responsibilities and independent tasks, and they streamline all work from top to bottom.
+Bureaucratic management styles are useful in heavily regulated industries but less effective in creative environments.

 8. Transactional management style

-Leaders who follow a transactional management style enhance employee performance with positive rewards like bonuses and incentives, and respond to negative outcomes with disciplinary action.
-They often act as mentors, and provide explicit instruction to help increase performance and ensure employees consistently meet expectations.
-This style of management is highly effective in helping teams hit sales and revenue goals, but less useful for leading teams or departments focused on driving innovation.
+Leaders who follow a transactional management style enhance employee performance with positive rewards like bonuses and incentives and respond to negative outcomes with disciplinary action.
+They often act as mentors and provide explicit instruction to help increase performance and ensure employees consistently meet expectations.
+This management style is highly effective in helping teams hit sales and revenue goals but is less useful for leading teams or departments focused on driving innovation.

 Ultimately, identifying the best management style for each leadership role within your organization requires careful observation and consideration.
-And remember: great leaders are flexible and can pivot towards whichever management style will be most effective in meeting the current needs of their team and the organization.
+And remember — great leaders are flexible and can pivot towards whichever management style is most effective in meeting the current needs of their teams and organizations.